 Useful not only for bikes but also for ladders, kayaks – anything that takes up too much floor space – consider a ceiling hoist for your storage needs.

 14. Protect your bike (and yourself) with a cover

 If you have space for your bike inside, but want to avoid leaving dirty tyre tracks on your floors, try a cover-up tactic.

-The Hobo is both a display and a workstand for cleaning, servicing or just plain storing your bike.
+Sometimes simple is best, and a bike stand is about as straightforward as it gets.
+The Hobo (opens in new tab) is both a display and a workstand for cleaning, servicing or just plain storing your bike.
 Available in red, green, white or black, it can be used indoors or out.